-A growing literature studying these investors documents their role in supporting prices in the single-family housing market (Mills et al., 2022; Lambie-Hanson et al., 2022; Bayer et al., 2021) These investors prop up prices in declining locations, leading to returns (Demers and Eisfeldt, 2021).
+A growing literature studying these investors documents their role in supporting prices in the single-family housing market (Mills et al., 2022; Lambie-Hanson et al., 2022; Bayer et al., 2021) These investors prop up prices in declining locations, leading to returns (Allen et al., 2018; Demers and Eisfeldt, 2021; Harrison et al., 2024).
 We document that the new class of LTR investors not only contribute large and highly concentrated transactions but seem to select markets with low vacancies and healthy labor markets, eyeing consistent rents to support rental profits, even before realizing returns when they sell their portfolios.

 Finally, more recent work has analyzed investors' impact on local affordability.
-(Austin, 2022; Elster et al., 2021; Garriga et al., 2023; Gurun et al., 2022).
+(Austin, 2022; Elster et al., 2021; Garriga et al., 2023; Gurun et al., 2022; Rutherford et al., 2023).
 While much of this literature leverages mergers to identify the impact of SFR companies' market concentration on local rents, in future work, we predict entry into a location based on product characteristics more suitable for the LTR cohort of firms.
 This allows us to look at a much more geographically diverse set of communities and mitigates concerns of endogenous mergers targeting market concentration in gentrifying areas.

 Section 2 outlines our main data sets, how we construct investor portfolios, and how we classify investor types.
 Section 3 discusses the growth in the LTR industry, and their differential preferences for housing characteristics relative to traditional small landlords.
-Section 7 concludes.
+Section 8 concludes.